silanm/nlp-a6/README.md

 3. Retriever & Embedding Model

-    To provide relevant context from my two documents i.e., CV and AIT Application Form for each query, a FAISS vector store is used to hold document embeddings.
+    To provide relevant context from documents for each query, a FAISS vector store is used to hold document embeddings.
 The embeddings are initially generated using the **`hkunlp/instructor-base`** model and later improved by switching to the more robust **`hkunlp/instructor-large model`**.
 This upgrade enhances the retriever’s ability to find semantically relevant documents, ensuring the generator is provided with high-quality context.

 4. Conversational Retrieval Chain